 Learn About the DAP and How to Apply

 The Diversity Apprenticeship Program (DAP) is an initiative by The Broad.
 It is made possible in part by the Institute of Museum and Library Services (IMLS).
 IMLS is a federal agency which provides library grants, museum grants, policy development, and research.
-Every year, eight apprentices are selected for the DAP.
+Every year, a cohort of apprentices are selected for the DAP.
 Each apprentice participates in one month of paid training, and then continues to build on the skills they learned through eight months of paid hands-on work at partner sites across Los Angeles.
 Throughout, we provide personalized support for each apprentice as they build the skills and confidence to start a career in this field.

 What is a preparator or art handler?